gkalomiros/shotokan/curriculum/mudansha2/README.md

 * nekoashi, kosa, and renoji tachi
 * stepping forward in nekoasi and renoji tachi
-* moving forward in kodadachi
+* moving forward in kosadachi
 * turning in new stances, pivoting on either the front or rear foot
 * shifting side to side in kibadachi
 * shifting from stance to stance in place